The Ending HIV Big Gay Out

 BIG GAY DANCE PARTY

-Enjoy performances from local and international acts on the Grassroots Trust main stage, plus some surprise special guests
+Enjoy some the best queer and queer ally local performers on the main stage, plus some surprise special guests

-Dance the afternoon away at the Big Gay Dance Party with drag shows and local DJs
+Dance the afternoon away at the Big Gay Dance Party with drag shows and local DJ lineup

 Bike Auckland are generously offering a secure place to store you bike or e-Scooter at the entrance to Coyle Park.

 Many public buses drive through Point Chev township, along Meola Road or all the way to Coyle Park, check the routes and make sure you get off at the right stop closest to the park.
+Please remember to wear a face mask.
 You may need to walk or find a scooter nearby to take you the rest of the way.

 Mobility parking is in abundance this year with reserved spaces right by Coyle Park, it is first in first served however, so make sure you come early.